 This Stipend is intended to help cover travel, housing, meals, and basic academic expenses.
 Stipends are determined according to the format and duration of the summer program and are taxable as income.
-Half will be paid at the beginning of the program, and half at the end.
+The Stipend will be paid on the last day of the institute.

 Teachers will receive a certificate for 35 CEU’s (Continuing Education Units) at the completion of the institute.
 CEU’s signify successful completion of non-credit programs intended to improve the knowledge and skills of working adults.

 Project applicants who accept an offer to participate are expected to remain during the entire period of the program.
 If a participant is obliged through special circumstances to depart before the end of the program, it shall be the recipient institution’s responsibility to see that only a pro rata share of the stipend is received or that the pro rata share of the stipend is returned if the participant has already received the full stipend.

 At the end of the institute, all participating teachers will be required to submit a project evaluation.

 Participants will be selected by a committee, which consist of three or more members, including the project directors and K-12 classroom scholar.
 The completed applications will be evaluated, and participants will be selected for the summer institute.
 This group will also identify alternate participants.